in

 India Code

-Free web database containing the text of the acts of the Parliament for India from 1834 to date.
+Free online resource containing the acts of the Parliament of India from 1834 to date.
 The site also features lists of central acts, updated acts and a chronological status table for acts.
 The database may be searched by short title, year, act number, or keyword.
 Guidance on searching and the legislative drafting process are provided.
-The website also includes links to the Constitution of India, court websites and government departments.
+The site also includes links to the Constitution of India, court websites and government departments.
+The service was developed by the Legal Informatics Division of the National Informatics Centre (NIC) in the Ministry of Information Technology.

 Rajya Sabha